40-Day Meditation Retreat at Pa-Auk Tawya, Burma

 After meeting with my teacher, it was lunch time.
 Unlike in the Goenka Vipassana retreats I had attended before, I had to go for almsround, like the monks.
 This was made possible by the local people who supported the monastery by providing meals for us twice daily.
 We therefore stood in line with our bowls, which was generously filled with vegetarian food.
 I was pleasantly surprised by the quality and diversity of food we were given.
 I was even given some energy drink powder and a wet towel!

 Going for alms is a very humbling experience ; you basically depend on the generosity and goodwill of other people to eat.
-I found it to be an extra motivational pratcice reason, since alms are given to us so that we can dedicate ourselves fully to our meditative practice.
+It provided extra motivation: alms are given to us so that we can dedicate ourselves fully to our meditative practice.
 After lunch, I went for a nap and then proceeded to the meditation hall.

 With temperatures often exceeding 40°C, Burma is hot as hell.
 Drenched in sweat, I could hardly maintain awareness of my breath.